RachelFurlong-dev/bug-match-M2/README.md

 - :white_check_mark: *where I can contact the creators about future games available*.
 - :white_check_mark: *my child to be able to view the site* from **any device** *(mobile, tablet, desktop)*.
 - :white_check_mark: *which randomises the order of the cards at each reset*.
-- :x: *which challenges my child with has a timer to compete against*.
+- :x: *which challenges my child with a timer to compete against*.
 - :x: *which counts both the correct and incorrect matches*.
 - :x: *which  has additional levels and increases the number of cards to match*.
 - :x: *which rewards success as my child improves at the game*.